-There are a variety of potential policy arguments for full requirements.
-But, do customers want to pay a premium for price stability?
-The IPA had hoped that in response to its request for comments it would receive new information on customer willingness to pay for various rate options, and while a few commenters offered some thoughts on the issue (CUB stating an emphatic "no"), they did not provide clarity.
-Where there is research on the subject, that research has tended to focus on interest in dynamic pricing, pre-paid services, etc. Those studies generally find that is there are distinct customer segments interested in various options-some customers will gladly pay a premium for certainty, other customers will gladly take extra efforts to reduce costs, and yet other customers will ration electricity in favor of more flexible payment options.
-Quite simply, it is not clear what customers are willing to pay for in their electric rates - and even if some customers would state a clear willingness to pay such a premium, that in itself would not justify forcing all eligible retail customers to pay that premium.
+The IPA had hoped that, in response to its request for comments following its June 2014 workshop, it would receive new information on customer willingness to pay extra for rate options offering increased stability.
+While some commenters offered some thoughts on the issue (CUB stating an emphatic "no," and ICEA arguing there was an appetite for it), most comments did not provide increased clarity.

+Research on the subject has generally focused on customer interest in dynamic pricing, pre-paid services, etc. While not perfectly comparable, this research does provide some insight into customer preferences.
+Those studies generally find that is there are distinct customer segments interested in various options-some customers will gladly pay a premium for certainty, other customers will take extra efforts to reduce costs, and yet other customers will ration electricity in favor of more flexible payment options.
+Quite simply, it is not clear from the existing research what customers are willing to pay for in their electric rates - and even if some segment of customers would state a clear willingness to pay a premium for price stability, that in itself would not justify forcing all eligible retail customers to pay that premium.
+In an ideal world, customers would segment themselves in to appropriate categories and affirmatively select products that meet their needs.
+This is a role that the competitive retail market is successfully offering customers in Illinois.
+However, the question is what default product should be offered by the IPA.